Xitee1/ha-thermostat-valve-controller/README.md

 - The integration creates a new climate entity (no need to use generic_thermostat and helpers) and links it to the existing device (better visibility and room linking? - need to find that out)

 ### Todo

-- Need to check if device mapping does work (so that the thermostat entity of this integration gets linked to the existing valve device (if the valve integration provides a device))
-- Trigger valve position update after min cycle duration (if was skipped before beacuse of the delay)
 - When testing using input_numbers, the current temp will not load until it updates.
 Need more investigation for this in real world usage.
 According to the code it should update if it is available and on any state changes that are valid (not unavailable, ...) but that does not seem to happen in my testings

 ### Features (list incomplete)